InkMakhova/InkMakhova/README.md

 Hi!
 I’m @InkMakhova.
-I’m interested in frontend-technologies and I'd like to find a great job as a frontend-developer.
+I’m interested in frontend-technologies and I'm working as a frontend-developer.

-I’m currently learning JavaScript and React.
 In my training projects I've already used such technologies as:
 - HTML and CSS
 - BEM
 - LESS/SASS